Obiohagwu/obiohagwu/_posts/2022-10-18-Nerual Fields are cool.md

 Cool examples that are intuitive are the eletromagentic field and light as a field quantity.
 Or the gravitational field and gravity (still pretty uunclear what do) being a quantity.
 So, I guess you see how we build this up now to *radiance* fields.
 Now this is where it starts getting fun.
 ---

 We all love graphics right? good ol graphics.
-Where virtually everyother subdiscipline must gift alms surfeit in servitude.
+Where virtually every other subdiscipline must gift alms surfeit in servitude.
+Radiance fields in the domain of graphics are primarily used to map light scattering over a continuos space leveraging electromagnetic field properties.
+You could imagine a radiance field as a subset of an EM field.
+So for optimality sake, we'd like an algorithm that can efficiently map the set of input taken onto a smaller dimensional space of color pixel density distributions.

+More precisely: